7 Fun, Free & Amazingly Beautiful Places in Cape Cod

 Provincetown is the most popular vacation spot on Cape Cod.
 The main attraction, the 252 foot tall Pilgrim Monument, was built in the early 1900’s to commemorate the first landing of the Pilgrims in Provincetown.
 Did you know that the Pilgrims actually landed in Provincetown first before making way to Plymouth?
 Back in the early 1600’s, the Pilgrims explored Provincetown before finally settling in Plymouth.

 For spectacular views, be sure to climb the 116 steps to the top of the monument.
 The panoramic views of the harbor can’t be missed!
-While in P-Town, also be sure to check out Herring Cove and Race Point Beach, both frequently rated amongst the best beaches in the US!
+While in P-Town, also be sure to check out Herring Cove and Race Point Beach.
+Both frequently rate amongst the best beaches in the US!
 Note: There is a $21 fee to climb to the top, although the monument itself can be viewed from several locations.
 The best being MacMillan Pier.

 3. Cape Cod Rail Trail